“Retirement is just a nice way for the company to tell you that they have found more talented, youthful and skilled staff than you.”

 Most of my clients who have retired or are going to retire will not be clocking out on January 1 of a given year.

-But, SAFEMAX was calculated as if every retiree retired on December 31 and started the life of leisure on January 1 of a given year.
+But, SAFEMAX was calculated as if every retiree retired on December 31 and started a life of leisure on January 1 of a given year.

 My experience is that, while December 31 might be the most common last day of work, it doesn’t represent a majority of cases.
 It’s a plurality.